PGDip in Financial Planning| Stellenbosch Business School Skip to main content

 READ MORE

 The lectures are recorded and uploaded to our online platform within a couple of days.
 This means students can catch up over the weekend.
 Also, the lecturing notes are uploaded at least a day prior to each lecture, so you can prepare in advance.
 We recommend that students form smaller study groups and help each other stay up to date.
 We also have two class representatives whom you can contact for additional help.
-We also use various online resources and train you to optimally use fintech solutions.
+In addition, we use various online resources and train you to optimally use fintech solutions.

 For RPL candidates: Yes.
 For other candidates, no. But we do find that those with some work experience in financial planning perform better.

-Once you are registered as a student at Stellenbosch Business School, you automatically have access to our alumni and Career Leadership Office.
+Once you have registered as a student at Stellenbosch Business School, you automatically have access to our alumni and Career Leadership Office.
 Our graduates are also in high demand with leading financial services companies, who recruit from us.
 We regularly post job ads on our electronic platform.

 Related Programmes